ncsa/ncsa_system_documentation/docs/source/common/index.rst

-.. _general:
+.. _common:

-General System Documentation
+Common System Documentation
 ==============================

 Documentation on topics that are applicable across multiple NCSA computing resources.